google/fully-homomorphic-encryption/transpiler/README.md

     This may take around 1 hour, depending on your system configuration.

 4. Execute `docker run --rm -i -t google-fhe-transpiler bash` to connect to a fresh instance that has the transpiler installed.
-You have to run `bazelisk` (which is automatically installed by the `Dockerfile`), rather than `bazel`, to build and run the examples in the following steps.
+You can then run the examples as described in the following section.

 ### Running the FHE C++ Transpiler